iorchard/burrito_docs/source/install/install_powerflex_already_prepared_nodes.rst

    :width: 1200
    :alt: Jobs

-When it is finished, go to Dashboard and you will see the PFSP information (Protection Domains, Storage Pools, Hosts)
+When it is finished, go to the dashboard and you will see the PFSP information (Protection Domains, Storage Pools, Hosts)

 .. image:: ../_static/images/powerflex/dashboard.png